Torture Free MD Campaign

 The bill passed and was signed into law at the end of May 2016.

-DPSCS has published two reports which come out during the first week of January.
+DPSCS has published three reports which come out during the first week of January.
 These reports have revealed that Maryland places into solitary confinement 50% of its prison population.
 The average length of stay was anywhere from 43 to 51 days.
-Over the past two years more than 500 people have been released to the community directly from solitary.
-Over 400 people with serious mental illness have been placed in solitary in 2016 and 2017.
-To read the 2017 report, click here.
+Over the past three years 837 people have been released to the community directly from solitary.
+Over 600 people with serious mental illness have been placed in solitary between 2016 and 2018.
+To read the 2018 report, click here.

 Juvenile Detentions in Maryland